-There are countless articles and sermons on this topic, but I’d like to pose another question.
+I share more teaching on this passage in my Legion Bible Study, but I’d like to pose another question.
 If abortion is not “the unforgivable sin,” then why do so many men and women torment themselves with fear that they’ve committed it?

 I believe part of the answer is this: the silence of the church.
 Not that the church fails to condemn abortion in general or that some pastors and leaders do courageously speak on the issue (praise God!) but rather, that when the topic of forgiveness is preached, abortion is rarely mentioned.
 As a result, the belief that abortion is the unforgivable sin will only further take root.
 It will slowly solidify within the hearts and minds of those still suffering.

 While there are addiction recovery groups, divorce support groups, pornography accountability groups—there is often no mention of abortion recovery, despite the countless resources available.